 Bathing has been considered one of life’s essential activities since its conception, but bathing has taken on many different guises over the years, from a cleansing experience for the rich in the Roman baths to a simple activity to ensure that you are clean.

-While today’s approach to bathing is both that of a luxurious and relaxing experience as well as one that sees walk in baths for the elderly make bathing accessible for all, it has not always been this way.
+While today’s approach to bathing is both that of a luxurious and relaxing experience as well as one that sees walk in showers and baths for the elderly make bathing accessible for all, it has not always been this way.
 This guide looks to introduce you to the interesting and intriguing history of bathing.

 In the beginning